Windows OS Hub

 Import-Module -PSsession $session -Name SqlServer

-Don’t forget to close the session when you finish:
+Don’t forget to close the session when you finish using the module:

 Remove-PSSession $session

-Another interesting way to locally use a PowerShell module installed on a remote computer via Implicit remoting.
+An even more interesting way to use a PowerShell module installed on a remote computer is through Implicit remoting.

-Connect to a remote computer using the Invoke-Command and import the PowerShell module you want:
+Connect to a remote computer using the Invoke-Command and import the PowerShell module you need:

 $session = New-PSSession -ComputerName dub-sql1